skddedm/Commercial-Portfolio-Analysis/README.md

 |Medium Risk |3 - 4      |
 |High Risk   |5 and above|

-### 3.2 Likelihood
+### 4.2 Likelihood
 Defined as the possibility of the risk area occurring.
-The number of the affected overdraft expressed as a percentage of the total number of overdraft approvals defines the likelihood.
+The number of the affected overdraft expressed as a percentage of the total number of overdraft appr4vals defines the likelihood.
 |Likelihood   |Percentage         |Rating|
 |-------------|-------------------|------|
 |Unlikely     |Less than 5%       |1     |
 |Likely       |Between 6% and 40% |2     |
 |Very Likely  |Higher than 40%    |3     |

-### 3.3 Impact
+### 4.3 Impact
 Defined as the overdraft amount value that can be affected in relation to the expressed likelihood.
 |Impact Severity |Financial Impacted               |Rating      |Investigation and Resolution Timeline|
 |----------------|---------------------------------|------------|-------------------------------------|